damonmccain/damonmccain/README.md

 - 👋 Hi, I’m @damonmccain
-- 👀 I’m interested in ...Linux,programming,security
+- 👀 I’m interested in ...Programming,Linux,BSD
-- 🌱 I’m currently learning ...C,C++,Bash,python
+- 🌱 I’m currently learning ...Web-design,Programming
-- 💞️ I’m looking to collaborate on ...Open
+- 💞️ I’m looking to collaborate on ...Programming projects
-- 📫 How to reach me ...prdamon12@gmail.com
+- 📫 How to reach me ...prdamon@outlook.com

 <!---
 damonmccain/damonmccain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.